-1. Mosquitoes Are Attracted to Our Breath
+1. Mosquitoes Are Attracted to Human Breath

-2. Mosquitoes Are Confused by Certain Scents
+3. Mosquitoes Are Confused by Certain Scents

-3. Females Mosquitoes Are Aggressive
+4. Females Mosquitoes Are Aggressive

 5. It’s Her Spit That Makes You Itch

 It’s clever, really.
 A mosquito needs a few minutes to fill up on your blood.
 How can she do that if your blood clots?
-So her spit acts an anticoagulant, letting her have a nice, smooth flow of blood for her meal.
+Well, her spit acts as an anticoagulant, letting her have a nice, smooth flow of blood for her meal.
 It’s the saliva she leaves behind that makes you itch.

 6. Mosquitoes Are Slow Flyers

-7. Mosquitoes Are the Deadliest Animal in the World
+9. Mosquitoes Are the Deadliest Animal in the World

-8. Some Mosquitoes Don’t Bite Humans
+10. Some Mosquitoes Don’t Bite Humans

-We’re all extremely annoyed with mosquitoes, enough so that we sometimes feel like we’re the only snack they prefer, but did you know some mosquitoes actually leave us alone?
+We’re all extremely annoyed with mosquitoes, enough so that we sometimes feel like we’re the only snack they prefer, but did you know some mosquitoes leave us alone?
 That’s right.
 Some species only go after birds or amphibians and reptiles.

-11. Adult Mosquitoes Can Live Up to 6 Months
+11. Adult Mosquitoes Can Live up to 6 Months

-12. Water is Essential for Breeding
+12. Mosquitoes Require Water for Breeding

 Say Goodbye to Mosquitoes!